Greece and the International Monetary Fund

 Greece is one of the original members of the International Monetary Fund, joining it on 27 December 1945.
 It has a quota of 2,428.90 million SDRs and 25,754 votes, 0.51% of the total IMF quota and votes.
 Greece has been represented on the IMF Board of Governors by Minister of Finance Christos Staikouras since 2019.
 Greece elects an Executive Director on the fund's Executive Board with Albania, Italy, Malta, Portugal and San Marino.
 Michail Psalidopoulos is the elected alternate director.
 Greece has signed two loan agreements with the IMF: a Stand-By Arrangement from 2010 to 2012 and an agreement under the Extended Fund Facility from 2012 to 2016, borrowing a total of 27,766.3 million SDR.
-Greece owes the IMF 6,735.64 million SDR, and is the fund's third-largest borrower (after Argentina and Ukraine).
+In 2019 Greece owed the IMF 6,735.64 million SDR, and was at that time the fund's third-largest borrower (after Argentina and Ukraine).
 In 2018, the fund began conducting annual post-program monitoring of Greece in addition to its annual Article IV consultation.
+Nonetheless, repayment of Greece’s loans to the International Monetary Fund was completed two years ahead of schedule in 2022.